gagle/node-properties/README.md

 Options:

 - __path__ - _String_
 	By default `stringify()` returns a String and you decide what to do with it.
 If you want to write the final string to a file, give the path of a file.
 If this option is used the callback is mandatory.
-It takes two parameters, a possible error and the final string.
+It gets two parameters, a possible error and the final string.
 - __comment__ - _String_
 	The token to use to write comments.
 It must be a single printable non-whitespace ascii character.
 Default is `#`.
 - __separator__ - _String_